Kosmas/conductor/NOTES.md

 > constant MiniTest::Test (NameError)
 >	from bacon_test.rb:3:in `<main>'

+This is because most users at this point will have minitest 4.7.5 installed.
+There should be an instruction to run `sudo gem install minitest` in order to install 5.x.
+Afterwards it works as expected in the text.

 #### PDF Page 83
 * Suggestion: Wouldn't it be better to run rake:db:test:clone to create the test database?